STAT547-UBC-2019-20/group_3_mksm1228_sihaoyu1220/Milestone 1/Milestone-1.md

 transformation) distribution in different cities.
 From the plots, we can see that there are some extremely high prices in the dataset.
 Further analysis will be required to figure out the reason for the extreme prices.
-Otherwise, we need to delete the extreme points as outliers.
+Otherwise, we may need to consider them as outliers.

 ``` r
 ggplot(data)+geom_boxplot(aes(city, log10(price), group = city))